TheIOFoundation/ProjectLockdown/.github/ISSUE_TEMPLATE/-prod--feature.md

  -- Keyword: Assign the corresponding ones [OPTIONAL] -- Priority: Assign the corresponding one [MANDATORY] -- Project: PLD [MANDATORY]
- -- Team: Assign the corresponding ones [MANDATORY]
+ -- Module: Assign the corresponding one [MANDATORY] -- Team: Assign the corresponding ones [MANDATORY]
+ -- Assignees: Assign the corresponding ones [OPTIONAL]

 Once the Task is filled up PLEASE DELETE THIS INSTRUCTIONS BLOCK
 ---